 If you are new to the idea of a saltwater pool, you probably have questions about how to add salt to your pool.
 How do you find the right combination to sanitise it effectively, and is salt enough?
-The benefits of salt chlorination are quite extensive, and it is easier when you know how and why the salt keeps your pool water sparkling and clean.
+The benefits of salt chlorination are quite extensive, and it is easier when you know how and why the salt keeps your salt water pool water sparkling and clean.

 If you would rather save yourself time and effort, you could always let 1 Pool Care handle it for you.
 Otherwise, here are a few simple steps to help you find the right equipment, choose a suitable salt product, and learn how much salt to add to pool water to balance the salinity levels perfectly.